wghou/tinyworlds/README.md

 the resulting discrete latent vector $e_k$ is used as input to decoder network.

-## FSQVAE Training
+## Putting both Together: FSQ-VAE

-In FSQ, the discretization process has a straight-through gradient, where the input to the decoder is equal to z + stopgrad(z_q - z).
+In FSQVAEs, the discretization process has a straight-through gradient, where the input to the decoder is equal to z + stopgrad(z_q - z).
 So the quantity is z_q, but the gradient is on z.

 We thus need no extra loss terms unlike in VQVAE, which makes this method siginificantly more wieldy.

 stopgrad is the stopgradient operator (in pytorch, .detach()) that is identity at forward computation time and has zero partial derivatives, and thus constrains the operand to be non-updated constant.

+# Architecture

+## Video Tokenizer

+The video tokenizer compresses videos into discrete tokens to reduce dimensionality and have higher quality video generation.
+It does so as an FSQVAE implemented with an STTransformer that attends to tokens full-spatially and temporal-causally.
+Thus, each token contains information about its frame in relation to itself and to previous frames.

 ## Action Tokenizer